 Yoga and Pilates are for both men and women and classes these days are full of mixed genders.
 They have become very popular over the past 5 years and majority of athletes incorporate these into their strength and conditioning programmes to enhance their performance.

-Combining these different types of exercises can be highly complimentary to your workouts.
+Combining these different types of exercises can be highly complementary to your workouts.
 If you perform the same work out regularly the exercises become easier, your body’s nervous system, muscles and other physiological systems can adapt within 6-8 weeks.
-This means your fitness level will plateau therefore changing your routine regularly is really important.
+This means your fitness level will plateau therefore changing your routine regularly is important.

 For more details on specifics a 1:1 with a good personal trainer can be invaluable to have a programme made to suit you and learn more about repetitions and sets.